Why pay down your home loan faster

 It can help you pay less interest because, every day, the money in your offset account is offset from the outstanding balance of your home loan before the interest is calculated.

-To make the most of this, you could have your salary paid into your offset account.
-Then simply use a credit card to cover your day-to-day expenses.
-Pay your credit card bill in full, or if you have a balance transfer the 'interest free days payment', before the end of the interest-free period and it’s a low-cost way of keeping money in your offset account.
+To make the most of this, you could have your salary paid into your offset account and use a credit card to cover your day-to-day expenses.
+This is a low-cost way of keeping money in your offset account.
+Remember to pay your credit card bill in full, or if you have a balance transfer to pay the 'interest free days payment’ before the end of the interest-free period.

 2. Make more frequent repayments